Quantum error correction realized by the renormalization group in scalar field theories

 In this paper, we demonstrated that quantum error correction is realized by the renormalization group in scalar field theories.
-We constructed $q$-level states by using coherent states in the IR region.
+We constructed $q$-level states locally by using coherent states in the IR region.
 By acting on them the inverse of the unitary operator $U$ that describes the renormalization group flow of the ground state, we encoded them into states in the UV region.
-We found that the Knill-Laflamme condition is satisfied in an approximate sense in the IR region and exactly in the IR limit for a class of error operators, which have the same form as the operators that create coherent states.
-We verified this to the first order in the perturbation theory.
+We examined whether the Knill-Laflamme condition is satisfied for a class of error operators that have the same form as the operators that create coherent states, to the first order in the perturbation theory.
 We estimated the deviation from the exact Knill-Laflamme condition.
 We found that the combination of the orthogonality of the basis, the strength of perturbation, the locality of the error and the energy scale determines how accurately the Knill-Laflamme condition is satisfied.

-When $f_0(x)$ is localized around $x=x_0$, the $q$-level states are realized locally.
-If the function $g$ in $D[g]$ is localized around another point, namely there is no overlap between $f_0$ and $g$, it is expected that the Knill-Laflamme condition is satisfied at any energy scale as discussed in \cite{Furuya:2021lgx}.
-It is seen in \eqref{eq: matrix elements of D[g]} and \eqref{eq: matrix element, perturbative case} that this is indeed the case because the deviation from the exact condition that is dependent on $r$ and $r'$ vanishes in this situation.